Guide

 # Switch organizations

-nylas dashboard orgs switchHow do I use the AI chat interface?
+nylas dashboard orgs switchHow do I use email, calendar, and contacts?

 nylas config reset